M-o-a-T/moat/doc/hacking.rst

 Running the test
 ----------------

-Start an MQTT server if it doesn't run anyway.
+Start an MQTT server if you don't run one anyway.

 On the Pi, start three terminals.
 Run ``ci/run a``, ``ci/run b`` and ``ci/run c`` in each, respectively.